-I expected as usual some rage from the article about the systematic brainwashing that seems to be taking place in the Jerusalem school in east Jerusalem, and somehow, the page from the history book that is used to teach our children, was kind of a bold truth.
+I expected, as usual, some rage from the article about the systematic brainwashing that seems to be taking place in the Jerusalem school in East Jerusalem, and somehow, the page from the history book that is used to teach our children, was a bold truth.

 Sometimes such articles are received with mockery and cynicism.
 I think having a visual proof was enough to make people at least not say it was a lie.
-At the same time I was worried that people may only concentrate on the page of the book.
-I was also worried that people will only argue about what was there in that page.
+At the same time, I was worried that people might only concentrate on the page of the book.
+I was also concerned that people would only argue about what was there in that page.

-Of course some would enter with me inside the argument of do you encourage such things…?
+Of course, some would enter with me into the argument of do you encourage such things…?

 I have to say, everything about what took place after the article, took me by surprise.
 Most of it was shockingly disappointing, especially from the parents.
 I could imagine and understand their frustration; I still blame them for being passive which makes them as guilty as the school administration.

 We also have an important factor here, which is the ministry of education.
 This was the biggest joke, saying that, the MoE in Palestine does not accredit the school and that they have no power in Jerusalem.
 The usual cliché of blaming occupation (from the MoE side) …